rladies/meetup-presentations_philadelphia/README.md

 # R-Ladies Philly Materials
-Here you can find meetup presentations for R-Ladies Philly.
+Here you can find meetup presentations and other materials for R-Ladies Philly.

 ## Upcoming events
 Please get in touch with us through our [meetup page](https://www.meetup.com/rladies-philly/)